by David Bates

 This information also indicated that I should be taking a more alternative approach; treat the cause not the symptoms.
 I tried popular dietary recommendations, drink plenty of water and avoid eating too many foods high in purines ( kidney, liver, sweetbreads, and game meats) another popular suggestion is to eat plenty of cherries (ironically in the UK this is one of the few fruits that are not available all the year round and although the tinned variety are a suitable alternative they soon lose their appeal.

-Reflexology seemed the obvious answer, the pain was in my feet, and it was crystals forming round the joints that were causing it.
+Reflexology for gout discovered Reflexology seemed the obvious answer, the pain was in my feet, and it was crystals forming round the joints that were causing it.
 I contacted a Reflexologist and explained the problem she agreed to offer some treatment when I felt I was about to have a gout attack.
 That day happened and I booked an appointment.

 The reflexologist massaged my foot at two points, firstly at the reflex point that connected to the appropriate kidney and then around the toe joint where there were signs of pain.
 The session lasted about 40 minutes and left me pain free.
 Subsequent treatments have left me convinced that Reflexology may not stop gout totally; but it can stop the first signs of discomfort turning into a full blown attack.